Rajnesh29/SALES-ORDERS-BUSINESS-INTELLIGENCE-DASHBOARD-/README.md

 **Step 4: Visualizing Data with Reports**

 In this Stage  is about bringing our data to LIFE with reports and dashboards.
-We’ll review data viz best practices, building and format basic charts, and add interactivity with bookmarks, slicer panels, parameters, tooltips, report navigation, and more:
+We’ll review data viz best practices, building and format basic charts, and add interactivity with bookmarks, slicer panels, parameters, tooltips, report navigation.